 A lush protected area, Cathedral Grove on Vancouver Island is full of towering Douglas fir trees (some more than 800 years old) and an ecosystem of draping moss and ferns.
 One of the best things to see on Vancouver Island, the hiking trails at Cathedral Grove are fairly easy and partly covered with a boardwalk, so it’s great for all hiking levels.

 As this Vancouver Island area is an endangered ecosystem, remember to stay on the trails and follow leave no trace principles.

-Feel like hiking through a lush forest to a thundering waterfall and a suspension bridge?
 Then look no further than Elk Falls Provincial Park, Vancouver Island.
-Elk Falls is located just 2km from Campbell River and features picnic areas, hiking trails of all lengths and difficulties, and some seriously beautiful waterfalls.
+One of the best Vancouver Island things to do, Elk Falls is located just 2km from Campbell River and features picnic areas, hiking trails of all lengths and difficulties, and some seriously beautiful waterfalls.